elucian/bee/syntax/composite.md

 A method can have multiple results.

 ```
--- create a list from expressions
+-- have a list of results
 test(x,y ε Z) => (r, c ε Z):
   r += x+1;
   c += y+1;